The complete source of the following example plugin can be found here: example-plugins/github-auth-plugin

 The strategy uses Vendure's ExternalAuthenticationService to handle customer creation.

-It generates a unique email address for each GitHub user to avoid conflicts, and stores the GitHub username as the external identifier for future logins.
+It uses the GitHub account's primary email address and only marks the account as verified when GitHub reports that email as verified, and stores the GitHub username as the external identifier for future logins.

 Now update the generated plugin file to register your authentication strategy: